 A single day multi surface loop around the Klickitat Washington area.
 Changing terrain in multiple landscapes lead to gorge views and winding river roads make for a superb yet difficult route with a mellow finish back to the start.

-The Dalles mountain 60 route is a staple in cyclists books.
+The Dalles Mountain 60 route is a staple in cyclists any book.
 Amazing views and a mixture of road and gravel make for a killer ride.
-This year we decided to ride it the day after the March 11th organised / unorganised ride due to conflicts and the chance of a lot better weather the next...
+This year (2017) we decided to ride it the day after the March 11th organised / unorganised ride due to conflicts and the chance of a lot better weather...
 Continue Reading →